 Khris Krepcik, the hooded sage, whom Stuart became very close to, was in my Arban (the group we were divided into for the training).
 I believe it was the first time they ever met.

 Our Arban won the overall competition despite the fact that we were all leaders and there seemed to be no followers.
-We were able, finally, to work as a team when it really mattered and win.
+We had a very hard time agreeing on a course of action as we went through the various spiritual warrior training exercises throughout the week.
+We were able, finally, to work as a team during the competition and when it really mattered, we won.

 I met a woman there doing what I considered to be a noble project – trying to assist an orca in captivity to return to her wild pod in the San Juan Islands.
-Soon after the training, I left my life as a corporate engineer and moved to the San Juans.
+Soon after the training, I left my life as a corporate engineer and moved to the San Juans to co-found a non-profit with her for dolphins and whales.

 I went from Stuart’s theta meditation and metaphysical teachings on to many more.
 Once I left the environment of the corporation, I began to delve very deeply into metaphysics, spirituality, inner peace, energetic and emotional healing, Divine connection, flowing with the Universe, receiving Divine insights and wisdom directly.

-My life is glorious and I’m now a bestselling author myself.
+My life has been a glorious adventure and I’m now a bestselling author myself.

 I believe the image on the cover of his book, The Quickening, is based on this quote: “Come to the edge.’
 ‘We can’t.
 We’re afraid.’
 ‘Come to the edge.’
 ‘We can’t.
 We will fall!’
 ‘Come to the edge.’
 And they came.
 And he pushed them.
 And they flew.” ~ Christopher Logue